Unity-Technologies/com.unity.cinemachine/README.md

     git clone git@github.com:UnityTech/unitypackage-[your package name].git [your package name]
     ```

-1. Turn on package support in the editor (*Internal Feature*).
+1. Enable package support in the editor (*Internal Feature*).
 From the **Project** window's right hang menu, enable `DEVELOPER`->`Show Packages in Project Window` (*only available in developer builds*).
 You should now see your package in the Project Window, along with all other available packages for your project.

 1. Fill in your package information in file **package.json**